Giabbi/ctf-writeups-THM/_writeups/Crypto-Failures/solution.md

 ```
 By doing this, we now have the first characters of the next block in previous cookie (the one with the 8 character `User-Agent`).
 You see where this is going?
 By alternating cracking between the two cookies, one with 8 character of `User-Agent` and the other with 4, we can cut in half the characters we need to crack!

 Now all we have to do is rinse and repeat this process until we have the full flag.
-Personally, I did this process by hand, but I am sure there afre tools or scripts out there that can automate this process.
+Personally, I did this process by hand, but I am sure there are tools or scripts out there that can automate this process.
 If you know such thing feel free to open an issue, and I will review it as fast as possible.

 After a bit of hashcat, we finally have our second flag!